Tasha876/Notetaker/README.md

 * Allows users to save notes.
 * Allows users to retrieve saved notes.
 * Allows users to delete saved notes.
-* Uses JSONto store user entered data.
+* Uses JSON to store user entered data.

 <a name="Link"></a>
 ## 5. Link to the Repository